Theo-D/holbertonschool-printf/README.md

 ## **Background Context**
 Write our own printf function in C language, according to the requirements.
-The challenge : this is a group project, with a important collaboration, a good communication and a respect of each of our team.
+The challenge : this is a group project, with a important collaboration, a good communication and the respect of each of our team.

 ## **Authors**
 This project is done in team :
 @Théo Dessaigne
-@Ingrid Mornac.
+@Ingrid Mornac

 ## **Installation**